 You want to make sure you have wi-fi access on your trip to either make calls or to use data.
 You have several options:

 - Check your phone company to see if they have an international plan you can use while traveling.
 Some companies have plans for as little as $10 per day.

-- If you don’t use an international plan, you can purchase a SIM card at the airport once you arrive in Turkey at Vodafone.
+- If you don’t use an international plan, you can purchase a SIM card at the airport once you arrive in Turkey at Vodafone or Turkcell.
 If you go this route your U.S. or local number will not work while in Turkey but you will have wi-fi access for data to access apps such as What’s App to make or receive calls as needed.

 - If you don’t want to purchase a SIM card for your phone, you can purchase a wi-fi device at Vodafone in the airport that includes a SIM card.
 This will give you direct wifi access as needed and you can still have access to your U.S. or local number.